stoneyrh/gSOAP/gsoap/doc/guide/index.md

 The application is responsible for filling regular strings with UTF-8 content.

-Also the `#SOAP_C_MBSTRING` flag can be used to activate multibyte character support.
+Also the `#SOAP_C_MBSTRING` flag can be used to activate multibyte character support using the current locale.
 Multibyte support depends on the locale settings for dealing with extended natural language encodings.

 Both 8-bit strings and wide-character strings can be used together within an application.
 For example, the following header file declaration introduces two string schema types: